mkalafior/proxmox-deployment/README.md

 # Proxmox Multi-Service Deployment System

-A DRY and KISS approach to deploying multiple services to Proxmox VE with automated VM provisioning, service management, and optional Cloudflare tunnel exposure.
+A DRY and KISS approach to deploying multiple services to Proxmox VE with automated VM provisioning, template-based service generation, and comprehensive service management.

 ## 🏗️ Architecture